Homepage Denis Allard

 - 2000 - Scientific Comiittee for the conference series Geostatistics for Environment

-Reviewers for Acta Mechanica, Annals of Statistics, Biometrics, Biometrika, Chilean Journal of Statistics, Climate Dynamics, Climate Research, Communications in Statistics - Theory and Methods, Computational Statistics and Data Analysis, Computer and Geoscience, Environmental Modelling & Software, Environmental Pollution, European Journal of Soil Science, IEEE Transactions in Geosciences and Remote Sensing, IEEE Transactions on Power Systems, International Journal of Climatology, Journal of African Earth Sciences, Journal of Agricultural, Biological, and Environmental Statistics, Journal of Computational and Applied Mathematics, Journal of Multivariate Analysis, Journal of the Royal Society Interface, Journal of the Royal Statistical Society, Journal for Stochastic Environmental Research and Risk Assessment, Operations Research, Physics Letters A, Probabilistic Engineering Mechanics, Water Resources Research.
+Reviewers for Acta Mechanica, Annals of Statistics, Annals of Applied Statistics, Biometrics, Biometrika, Chilean Journal of Statistics, Climate Dynamics, Climate Research, Communications in Statistics - Theory and Methods, Computational Statistics and Data Analysis, Computer and Geoscience, Environmental Modelling & Software, Environmental Pollution, European Journal of Soil Science, IEEE Transactions in Geosciences and Remote Sensing, IEEE Transactions on Power Systems, International Journal of Climatology, Journal of African Earth Sciences, Journal of Agricultural, Biological, and Environmental Statistics, Journal of Computational and Applied Mathematics, Journal of Multivariate Analysis, Journal of the Royal Society Interface, Journal of the Royal Statistical Society, Journal for Stochastic Environmental Research and Risk Assessment, Operations Research, Physics Letters A, Probabilistic Engineering Mechanics, Statistics and Probability Letters, Water Resources Research, etc.